 The Santa Elena Mine is located in northern Mexico approximately 150 km northeast of Hermosillo in Sonora State.
 The mineralization at Santa Elena is classified as a low sulphidation epithermal system and mining and exploration has been focused on a single wide vein.
 The mine began operating in 2011 as an open pit, heap leach operation and transitioned to an underground mine and mill in early 2014.
 First Majestic is currently mining from three stopes, targeting underground production of 1,750 tpd.

 Ore is processed into gold-silver doré bars through a Merrill-Crowe processing facility with capacity of 3,000 tpd and recoveries have averaged 90% during 2017.
 Excess capacity at the mill is being used to reprocess ore from the heap leach pads.
-Production during the first three quarters of 2017 totalled 1,697,124 ounces of silver and 35,206 ounces of gold.
+Production during 2017 totaled 2,282,182 ounces of silver and 49,211 ounces of gold.

-There were three drill rigs on site at Santa Elena, completing 7,406 metres of drilling in the third quarter.
-The drilling activities were focused on the Santa Elena Main vein to the west of the deposit and under the depleted open pit.
+There were four drill rigs on site at Santa Elena, completing 10,717 metres of drilling in the second quarter.
+The drilling activities were focused on exploring extensions of the main Santa Elena vein, particularly continuation to the west and at depth to the east.